ToolsDAO/CETF-Notes/Ideas about using Evodex with CETF + Ideas about voting power for Custom ETFs and CETF.md

 I just read through everything quickly again and made some edits where I saw errors and also added a few notes with updated thoughts.
 The big edits have  asterisks*.

 The sequencing can be improved too, I’m not sure if the first ideas are the best ideas and some of the best ideas are towards the end.

+Also I just remembered that markdown files in Github do not retain line break spacing unless you manually use the <br > command.
+This makes it more difficult to read.
+To make it easier to read i will upload a PDF file now.

 Overall I think evodex could be very helpful for: